MicroZHY/CPCPCG-submit/README.md

-# CPC 7th China Parallel Application Challenge on Domestic CPU (CPC) Preliminary Optimization Report
+# CPC 7th China Parallel Application Challenge on Domestic CPU (2023) Preliminary Optimization Report

 ## Project Overview
 This technical report is completed by a team from the University of Chinese Academy of Sciences.
 For the preliminary round of the 7th China Parallel Application Challenge on Domestic CPU (CPC), we have conducted in-depth optimization on the Preconditioned Conjugate Gradient (PCG) algorithm to enhance its performance in solving sparse linear equation systems.